Give a Mother’s Day gift that will last all year on PRTC

 Doing something special for your Mom on Mother’s Day is thoughtful, but what if you could make the gift last all year?
 You can give her something that helps make every day better – some free time and a stress-free commute!

-When Mom commutes with OmniRide, she can use her travel time to listen to read, listen to music, or catch a few minutes of sleep so she’ll arrive at work refreshed and ready to have a great day!
+When Mom commutes with OmniRide, she can use her travel time to listen to music, read, or catch a few minutes of sleep so she’ll arrive at work refreshed and ready to have a great day!
 And at just $6.50 per trip when paying with a SmarTrip card, the commute will save her some money too – all moms will like that!

 OmniRide commuter bus routes start in Dale City, Gainesville, Lake Ridge, Manassas, the Route 1 corridor, and Woodbridge.
 Popular destinations include the Mark Center, Pentagon, Rosslyn/Ballston, Crystal City, Washington, D.C., Washington Navy Yard, and Tysons.